Introduction

 We can now rely more on an AI-driven workflow to easily generate content variations for different regions or markets.
 Adjusting colors, textures, and environmental elements can be done quickly without compromising the original vision, ensuring that our campaigns resonate across diverse audiences.

-The image on the left was captured in the bay just outside our studio.
+The image on the right was captured in the bay just outside our studio.
 Using Adobe's Generative Fill, we seamlessly created both seasonal and regional variations of the same shot.
-Generative Fill truly shines when it comes to generating diverse landscape settings.

 Let me share a recent project that showcases the power of this approach.
 We were tasked with creating a global campaign for a luxury watch brand.
 The client wanted to showcase their timepieces in iconic locations around the world, but the budget didn't allow for a world tour.